 In this guide we’re going to take you through what you should know about Android 10 if you currently own or if you’re planning to buy a Galaxy Note 10, Galaxy S10, Galaxy Note 9, Galaxy S9, Galaxy S8, Galaxy Note 8, or another Galaxy phone or tablet.

-First, let’s start with what’s coming to your device before Android 10 and we know about Samsung’s version of the update.
+First, let’s start with what’s coming to your device before Android 10.

-The company’s October update includes fixes for four critical vulnerabilities in Android and fixes for 17 Samsung Vulnerabilities and Exposures (SVE) items.
-You can read about them right here.
+Google and Samsung have confirmed the contents of the November update and the update brings patches for nine critical vulnerabilities in Android 10 and a whopping 39 fixes for Samsung Vulnerabilities and Exposures (SVE).
+You can read about Samsung’s patches right here.